B-OngYS/snore_detector_capstone_project/README.md

 # Problem Statement

-The main goal of the project is to build a classifcation model that will detect the prescence of snoring in a sound clip.
+The main goal of the project is to build a classification model that will detect the prescence of snoring in a sound clip.

 We will be using accuracy as our main metric.